wptmdoorn/personal_site/app/blogs/01_uncertainty/blog.md

 ngb.fit(X_train, Y_train)
 ```

-Once we trained the NGBoost algorithm, we can assess the overall performance of the NGBoost algorithm in the test dataset, which the algorithm was not exposed to before.
-We will use the root mean squared error (MSE) and negative log-likelihood (NLL) to assess overall performance.
-This results in the following numbers:
+After training the NGBoost algorithm, we'll assess its performance on the test dataset, which the algorithm hasn't encountered before.
+We'll use root mean squared error (RMSE) and negative log-likelihood (NLL) to evaluate overall performance, yielding the following results:

 ```python
 RMSE in test dataset: 3.110
 NLL in test dataset: 2.130
 ```

-Overall, the performance of our algorithm can be considered reasonable.
-The real strength of our algorithms come to light when we look at individual predictions.
-Two examples are shown below (_Figure 3_), where we visualized the algorithm prediction, the normal distribution (density) amongst the prediction, and also the “true” days to re-admission.
+Overall, the algorithm's performance can be deemed reasonable.
+However, the true strength of our algorithm lies in individual predictions.
+Below (_Figure 3_), we present two examples where we visualize the algorithm's prediction, the normal distribution around the prediction, and the true days to re-admission.

 <p align="center">
   <img src="/01_uncertainty/fig3.png" alt="drawing" width="100%"/> <br>
-  <span style="color:gray; font-size:0.8em;"><b>Figure 3:</b> (A) Example of a prediction and its modeled normal distribution.
-We observe that the distribution around the prediction is tightly spaced.
-(B) Example of a prediction and its modeled normal distribution which shows a wider distribution compared to A. Also, we observe that the distance to the true label is greater than in example A.</span>
+  <span style="color:gray; font-size:0.8em;"><b>Figure 3:</b> (A) Example of a prediction and its modeled normal distribution, showing a tightly spaced distribution around the prediction.
+(B) Example of a prediction and its modeled normal distribution with a wider distribution compared to A, along with a greater distance from the true label than in example A.</span>
 </p>

-The modeled distributions around the predictions provide us an estimation of the degree of uncertainty amongst a prediction.
-We can clearly observe the left prediction (_Figure 3A_) has a smaller distribution compared to the right prediction (_Figure 3B_), which also is reflected in the prediction being much closer to the real value.
+The modeled distributions around the predictions offer an estimate of the uncertainty associated with each prediction.
+Notably, the left prediction (_Figure 3A_) exhibits a smaller distribution compared to the right prediction (_Figure 3B_), reflecting the prediction's proximity to the real value.

 ### Conclusion

-Machine learning algorithms have shown excellent discriminatory performance in medicine but to date still, require features such as uncertainty quantification.
-In this blog post, we employed NGBoost, a recent implementation of gradient boosting trees, to provide a probabilistic prediction in an emergency department dataset.
-We were able to predict days to re-admission for an individual patient, and most importantly, provide individual uncertainty measures amongst the prediction.
-These probabilistic predictions are the first step towards more complete machine learning algorithms for medicine.
+Machine learning algorithms have demonstrated impressive discriminatory performance in medicine.
+However, to be truly effective, they must incorporate features such as uncertainty quantification.
+In this blog post, we utilized NGBoost, a recent implementation of gradient boosting trees, to provide probabilistic predictions in an emergency department dataset.
+We successfully predicted days to re-admission for individual patients while offering individual uncertainty measures.
+These probabilistic predictions represent a significant step towards developing more comprehensive machine learning algorithms for medicine.

 **References**
-1. Fernandez-Delgado, M., Cernadas, E., Barro, S., and Amorim, D. Do we need hundreds of classifiers to solve real world classification problems?
+1. Fernandez-Delgado, M., Cernadas, E., Barro, S., and Amorim, D. Do we need hundreds of classifiers to solve real-world classification problems?
 The Journal of Machine Learning Research, 15(1):3133–3181, 2014
 2. Zhang, Z., Zhao, Y., Canes, A., Steinberg, D., Lyashevska, O., & , .
 (2019).
 Predictive analytics with gradient boosting in clinical medicine.
 Annals of translational medicine, 7, 152.
 3. Duan, T., Avati, A., Ding, D., Basu, A., Andrew, N.G., & Schuler, A. (2019).
 NGBoost: Natural Gradient Boosting for Probabilistic Prediction. arXiv e-prints, arXiv:1910.03225.